Three Principles of the People: Origins

-In 1894 when the Revive China Society was formed, Sun only had two principles: nationalism and democracy.
+When the Revive China Society was formed in 1894, Sun only had two principles: nationalism and democracy.
 He picked up the third idea, welfare, during his three-year trip to Europe from 1896 to 1898.
 He announced all three ideas in the spring of 1905, during another trip to Europe.
 Sun made the first speech of his life on the "Three Principles of the People" in Brussels.
 He was able to organize the Revive China Society in many European cities.
 There were about 30 members in the Brussels branch at the time, 20 in Berlin, and 10 in Paris.
 After the Tongmenghui was formed, Sun published an editorial in Min Bao (民報).
 This was the first time the ideas were expressed in writing.
 Later on, in the anniversary issue of Min Bao, his long speech of the Three Principles was printed, and the editors of the newspaper discussed the issue of people's livelihood.

 The ideology is said to be heavily influenced by Sun's experiences in the United States and contains elements of the American progressive movement and the thought championed by Abraham Lincoln.
 Sun credited a line from Lincoln's Gettysburg Address, "government of the people, by the people, for the people", as an inspiration for the Three Principles.
-Dr. Sun's Three Principles of the People are inter-connected as the guideline for China's modernization development as stretched by Hu Hanmin.
+Sun's Three Principles of the People are inter-connected as the guideline for China's modernization development as stretched by Hu Hanmin.

 The Principles

-Mínzú or Civic Nationalism
+Mínzú or Nationalism

-The Principle of Mínzú (民族主義, Mínzú Zhǔyì) is commonly rendered as "nationalism".
-"Mínzú" or "People" describes a nation rather than a group of persons united by a purpose, hence the commonly used and apt translation as "nationalism".
+Because "Mínzú" or "People" describes a nation rather than a group of persons united by a purpose, the 'Principle of Mínzú' (民族主義 (Mínzú Zhǔyì)) is commonly rendered as "nationalism".

 National Independence

 Sun saw the Chinese Nation as under threat of annihilation by the imperialist powers.
-To reverse the trajectory of such decline, China needs to become nationally independent both externally and internally.
+To reverse the trajectory of such decline, China needed to become nationally independent both externally and internally.

 Internally, national independence meant independence from the Qing Manchus who ruled China for centuries.
-Sun thought that the Han Chinese people were the people without their own nation and thus strove for national revolution against Qing authorities.
+Sun thought that the Han Chinese people were a people without their own nation and thus strove for national revolution against Qing authorities.

 Externally, national independence meant independence from imperialist foreign powers.
 Sun believed China to be threatened by imperialism in three ways: by economic oppression, by political aggression, and by slow population growth.
 Economically, Sun held the mercantilist position that China was being economically exploited by unbalanced trade and tariffs.
 Politically, he looked toward the unequal treaties signed by China as the reason of China's decline.
-Sun envisioned a future China that is strong and capable of fighting imperialists and standing on the same stage as western powers.
+Sun envisioned a future China that was strong and capable of fighting imperialists and standing on the same stage as western powers.